DBinaghi/plugin-ClickableLinksPlus/readme.md

 The plugin uses the free js library <a href="https://github.com/SoapBox/linkifyjs/" target="_blank">Linkify</a> for finding links in plain-text and converting them to HTML <a> tags.

 Settings allow to choose the elements affected by the plugin, plus whether to show a tooltip, whether to shorten the visibile URL and whether to affect only well-formatted URLs.
-Functionality can be extended to Collections pages too.
+Functionality can be extended to Collections pages.

 ## Installation
 Uncompress files and rename plugin folder "ClickableLinksPlus".